You Support This Site

 The Puppet Master can get into not just regular folks, but high security cyborgs, even those with encrypted artificial brains.
 He or she or it can implant memories right into the minds of unwitting slaves, altering their ghost.
 Motoko's deepest fear seems realized: can the Puppet Master actually create the one thing no true robot could have?
 Can it create the human mind: ghosts?

 It's a terrifying question.
 Because if that's possible, if the technology already exists, then how can Motoko be sure Section 9 isn't doing that already?
-How can the Major be sure she wasn't "created" artificially, born forever enslaved to the bureau, Section 9, who built her?
+How can the Major be sure she wasn't "created" artificially, born with fake memories to be forever enslaved to the bureau, Section 9, who built her?

 Well if you ask me, I'd defer you to Kelly Parks and his ...